 Use language that’s familiar to your audience

-Prior to each workshop, we created and distributed pre-printed cards with questions for our participants to consider throughout the workshops.
-Initially our questions were too technical, which flustered our audience.
+Before each workshop, we created and distributed pre-printed cards with questions for our participants to consider throughout the workshops.
+Initially, our questions were too technical, which flustered our audience.
 We then had to go back and rewrite several questions using more familiar language.